BeyondHeaven/UNICE/README.md

 ## 🧪 Testing

+You can also check [Colab](https://colab.research.google.com/drive/1EjIAThdFhyE_51ujdAUK0_4NRlBcKIdf?usp=sharing) for a convenient test.

 🔗 **Pre-trained weights** are available at [huggingface.](https://huggingface.co/lahaina/unice/tree/main/checkpoints)

 To test the model with different exposure values, use the following script: